paulLeClair/P-Engine/README.md

 ### Scene

 As mentioned, the Scene abstraction should provide the user with an interface for populating the graphics engine with the objects you want to render, plus information for updating them frame-by-frame.
 The hope is that this will allow for the user to just wrap the relevant parts of their external update code for each element of the scene and register them, and the graphics engine will convert that to the relevant backend-specific data, handling the specifics under the hood.

+When actually using the engine for graphics purposes, the Scene will be the main class the user works with.

 Currently the scene consists of the following general elements:

+#### SceneResources

 Primitive scene resources:
 * Buffers, which correspond to Vulkan buffers (and really it should handle the general use case of a buffer resource in most modern graphics APIs)
 * Images, which similarly correspond to Vulkan images as well as the general concept of an image in the context of graphics APIs

 Composite scene resources:
+* Textures (& Samplers)
+* Materials
+* Renderables
+* Models
-* Textures,
+* ShaderConstants

+#### Shader Modules

+These are basically how the user will specify their backend-specific shader modules, which are intended to be converted to whatever shader representation is required by the backend.
+Currently it revolves around SPIR-V shaders, and the user specifies a particular spir-v file name to be searched for inside an engine shader folder, as well as the type of shader and some additional information.

+Shader reflection is leveraged to minimize the amount of information that needs to be entered by the user - just make sure the rest of your data lines up with these shaders and they're used properly and it avoids entering a lot of boilerplate, at least when using Vulkan as the backend.

+#### Scene Views

+This corresponds to camera views inside the scene - this is TODO and will come in a future update, but it ideally will provide the user with an easy-to-use interface for controlling a set of cameras in a scene.

 ### Vulkan Backend

-TODO - large update in progress, description update forthcoming
+The design of the backend is still very unfinished - probably a whole bunch of re-architecting is going to be required, but the general idea is to almost treat the graphics engine as a compiler, where the backend-agnostic scene data is our front-end representation (to be translated) and the Vulkan backend data is the target.
+The specification of the scene describes a well-defined set of desired graphics operations on a well-defined set of graphics data, and all the user has to do is this initial specification (plus providing info about how to update data frame-to-frame), and the engine converts that to the equivalent set of data structures and logic that is required to perform those user-defined operations on the user-defined data for a particular backend API.

 ## External Libraries

+  - GTest - this is what we use for testing!
+Ubiquitous C++ testing library by Google, very easy to use and convenient

   - [DearIMGUI](https://github.com/ocornut/imgui)
     - This is used to provide a sort of default GUI option, although implementing your own GUI library or integrating another should be an option.
 It's an amazing library in its own right, and I imagine I'll be leveraging it a lot especially when the engine is ready to support complex logic.

   - [Mesh Optimizer](https://github.com/zeux/meshoptimizer)
-    - Incredible library, used for geometry processing!
+    - Incredible library, will be used for geometry processing!

   - [SPIR-V Reflect](https://github.com/KhronosGroup/SPIRV-Reflect)
     - Another great library (in addition to SPIRV-Cross) which is used for shader reflection, very useful in the design of the renderer!